usamasubhani/blog/content/posts/first-post.md

 Setting up this blog using Hugo.
 In the next post I will explain how to setup a blog using hugo and host it on Github pages.

 Automating the build of site using Github actions.

+if this line can be read, it succeeded wow